Sandi Toksvig: Personal life

-Toksvig is the mother of two daughters and a son, born in 1988, 1990 and 1994 respectively.
-The children were carried by her partner, Peta Stewart, from whom she separated in 1997, and were conceived through artificial insemination by donor Christopher Lloyd-Pack, younger brother of the actor Roger Lloyd-Pack.
+Toksvig is the mother of two daughters and a son, born in 1988, 1990 and 1994.
+The children were carried by her partner, Peta Stewart, and were conceived through artificial insemination by donor Christopher Lloyd-Pack, younger brother of the actor Roger Lloyd-Pack.

 It was having three young children that made her decide to come out, because, to the best of her knowledge, there were no out lesbians in British public life, and she did not want her children to grow up ashamed of having two mothers.
 Toksvig was warned she might never work again, and the family faced death threats and had to go into hiding.

-She lives on a houseboat in Wandsworth with psychotherapist Debbie Toksvig, whom she joined in a civil partnership in 2007.
+Toksvig and Stewart separated in 1997.
+Later, Toksvig lived on a houseboat in Wandsworth with psychotherapist Debbie (now Debbie Toksvig), whom she joined in a civil partnership in 2007.
 They renewed their vows on 29 March 2014, the day same-sex marriage was introduced in England and Wales, and in December 2014, their civil partnership was converted into a marriage.

 Toksvig became a British citizen in 2013.
 She describes her "posh" accent as being the result of a deliberate attempt to copy the voice of Celia Johnson in Brief Encounter, after being ostracised at boarding school for having an American accent.

-In her late 50s, she lost a significant amount of weight on medical advice and credits this with giving her the confidence to go back to television.
+In her late fifties, Toksvig lost a significant amount of weight on medical advice and credits this with giving her the confidence to go back to television.

-In late 2022, Toksvig was hospitalised in Australia with bronchial pneumonia and was forced to cancel her upcoming New Zealand tour dates.
-On 6 December 2022 she announced that she had left hospital but was still not well enough to travel.
-On 15 December, it was reported that she had returned to the UK.
+In late 2022, Toksvig was hospitalised in Australia with bronchial pneumonia, and was forced to cancel her upcoming New Zealand tour dates.
+On 6 December 2022, she announced that she had left hospital, but was still not well enough to travel.
+On 15 December 2022, it was reported that she had returned to the UK.